ayadav44237/Social_Media_Dashboard/README.md

 # Social Media Post Management Dashboard

 A Social Media Post Management Dashboard built with React.js, Redux Toolkit, Tailwind CSS, and Material UI.
-The application simulates backend functionality with local state using Redux Toolkit or a mock API (jsonplaceholder)  to handle CRUD operations for posts, likes, comments, and search functionality.
+The application simulates backend functionality with local state using Redux Toolkit or a mock API to handle CRUD operations for posts, likes, comments, and search functionality.

 ## Features